-I am a full-time instructor in the Environmental Studies Department.
-I have a B.S. in Marine Biology and Limnology and a M.S. in Marine Biology - both from San Francisco State University.
+Hi!
+I am a full-time instructor in the Environmental Science Department at De Anza College.
 My background includes work on invasive species, benthic-pelagic coupling, water quality, plankton population dynamics, bioaccumulation and magnification studies, and how carbon moves through ecosystems.
-My graduate research was the first to focus on the feeding ecology of an invasive bivalve on a specific size class of plankton in the San Francisco Estuary.
+My research was the first to focus on the feeding ecology of an invasive bivalve on a specific size class of plankton in the San Francisco Estuary.
 You can read about it here.

 In my work as an educator, I strive to present a different idea of what a scientist looks like.
 I love science and I love to learn from my students.
 In my spare time, I am a passionate Oakland A's fan and a trapeze artist.

 PLEASE NOTE: ALL classes that I teach have a LOW-COST or ZERO-COST textbook designation.
 This is designed to help all students manage the cost of higher education.